prmpsmart/hgnx_backend/README.md

-# A simple REST API capable of CRUD operations on a "person" resource CRUD API
+# A simple REST API capable of CRUD operations on a "person" resource.

 This project provides a simple REST API for managing person records, allowing you to perform CRUD (Create, Read, Update, Delete) operations.
 This README.md file contains detailed instructions on setting up, running, and using the API.

+> Swagger UI for the API is hosted on [SwaggerUI](https://hgnxbackend-prmpsmart.b4a.run/docs)

 ## Table of Contents